Motorways of Pakistan: List of motorways

-Network map

 Patrolling and enforcement

 Pakistan's Motorways are patrolled by Pakistan's National Highways & Motorway Police (NH&MP), which is responsible for enforcement of traffic and safety laws, security and recovery on the Pakistan Motorway network.
-The NH&MP use SUVs, cars and heavy motorbikes for patrolling purposes and uses speed cameras for enforcing speed limits.
+The NH&MP use SUVs, cars and heavy motorbikes for patrolling purposes and use speed cameras for enforcing speed limits.
+The nationwide contact number from both mobiles and landlines is 130, and is available 24 hours a day.

 M-TAG

 In 2016, NHA implemented electronic toll collection on M2 motorway in partnership with One Network that uses a RFID-based tag called the "M-TAG".
 The tag is attached to the windscreen of vehicles and is automatically scanned at toll plazas on entry and exit, meanwhile debiting the calculated toll tax from a prepaid M-TAG account.
-The service has since been expanded to all motorways, except M-14 and M-8, and is also used on Lahore Ring Road.
+The service has since been expanded to all motorways, except M-8, and is also used on Lahore Ring Road.There are M-Tag refilling stations on each toll plaza which is equipped with M-TAG in which you can create and put money in your account.

 Emergency runways

 The M-1 motorway (Peshawar-Islamabad) and the M-2 motorway (Islamabad-Lahore) each include two emergency runway sections of 9,000 ft length.
 The four emergency runway sections become operational by removing removable concrete medians using forklifts.
 The Pakistan Air Force (PAF) has used the M-2 motorway as a runway on two occasions: the first time in 2000 when it landed an F-7P fighter, a Super Mushak trainer and a C-130 and, again, in 2010.
 On the last occasion, the PAF used a runway section on the M-2 motorway on 2 April 2010 to land, refuel and take-off two jet fighters, a Mirage III and an F-7P, during its Highmark 2010 exercise.